Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Introduction

 For a Schwartz function $\psi$, its Fourier transform is the function

-In particular, if $\psi$ is real and even, then its Fourier transform is as well.
+In particular, if $\psi$ is real and even, then its Fourier transform is real and even as well.

 We will often study sums over divisors in some divisor group $D_K$.
 All divisors appearing in such sums are implicitly assumed to be effective, unless explicitly stated otherwise.
-Furthermore, if the field $K$ is implicit, we will simply write $\mathrm{Cl}$ instead of $\mathrm{Cl}(K)$.
+Furthermore, if the field $K$ is understood from the context, we will simply write $\mathrm{Cl}$ instead of $\mathrm{Cl}(K)$.